alexiusacademia/alexiusacademia.github.io/_posts/2019-06-10-easyplan-day-5.md

 Then on the ribbon, instead of using buttons of the contents of ribbon panel, I tried to use toolbars instead and it's more appealing than before so I decided to adapt it.

 8:26pm
-Now dinner is over, back to coding :>.
+Now dinner is over, back to coding while watching IM3. :> Instead of using the stock bitmaps, free icons are used from ```icons8.com```.